michaelhasey/Archi_Base/README.md

 <br>

-To run train the ResNet-32 model from scratch, follow the instructions and steps within the provided notebook in the repo.
+To train the ResNet-32 model from scratch, follow the instructions and steps within the provided notebook in the repo.

 ```
 1_models/1_Training_Model.ipynb